Vancouver Weekend Guide | The Best 48 Hour Or 2 Day Itinerary

 7 AM – Coffee

 I’m an early riser these days so I need my caffeine pronto!
 Coffee culture is improving in Vancouver after many years of Starbucks running the show.
-I have a handful of favorite cafes in different neighborhoods and have written about them below.
+Below is a blog post with my favourite cafes in different neighbourhoods.

 Morning coffee at Matchstick